brucemack/microlink/README.md

 This has been discussed at length in other venues.
 The method of detecting the receive carrier depends on the radio you are using.
-Unless you are willing to crack it open, there is no explicit carrier detect "signal" on the Baofent HT.
+Unless you are willing to crack it open, there is no explicit carrier detect "signal" on the Baofeng HT.
 My integration with this rig just listens for noise on the audio output line and triggers accordingly.
 That seems to work just fine.
 See the schematic for details.